 - sudo apt install mysql-server

-This will install MySQL, but will not prompt you to set a password or make any other configuration changes.
+These commands will install and start MySQL, but will not prompt you to set a password or make any other configuration changes.
 Because this leaves your installation of MySQL insecure, we will address this next.

 For fresh installations of MySQL, you’ll want to run the DBMS’s included security script.
 This script changes some of the less secure default options for things like remote root logins and sample users.